Dragon Spirit: The New Legend

-is a shoot 'em-up video game developed by Now Production and published by Namco in Japan and Bandai worldwide for the Nintendo Entertainment System in 1989.
-It is a remixed port of the 1987 arcade game Dragon Spirit.
+is a 1989 vertically scrolling shooter video game developed by Now Production and published by Namco for the Nintendo Entertainment System.
+It is a sequel and remixed port of the 1987 arcade game Dragon Spirit.

 Gameplay

 The two headed dragon is fighting the final battle against the evil monster of the abyss.

 In Dragon Spirit: The New Legend, players controls a dragon that must use fireballs to destroy various enemies in a vertical shooter similar to 1942, 1943, and Tiger-Heli.

 There are two different kinds of games: the golden dragon game (easy difficulty level) or the blue dragon game (normal difficulty level).
 A story is told between levels as the player progresses.

 The "easy mode" that becomes available if the player dies during the opening level offers a very different gameplay experience from the standard mode.

 Major differences in gameplay aside from the color of the dragon include differentiation in powers.
 The gold dragon is much faster by default, both in movement and attack speed.
 Additionally, power-up transformations are far more destructive and effective, often wiping out most enemies in a single strike, and sweeping across the entire screen, in some cases leaving no enemy alive.

 In addition to enhanced powers and speed, many of the more difficult levels are removed from this mode, shortening the total game and story.
 The golden dragon also takes more damage and will face slightly different enemies and bosses.
 The story for Prince Lace is very different from that of King Amru's tale should the player successfully activate the standard difficulty game.

 Players have 360° control within the screen, with most enemies appearing at the top.
 Players can attack enemies on-screen damages (and ultimately kills) the main character.
 Players have two kinds of attacks; shoot directly in the air with fire or bomb the ground with bombs.
 There are nine worlds in the game, ranging from the Paleozoic Era to a parallel universe known only as the Evil Palace, where the final boss awaits the player in his lair.